Boontjekoen/epa1361_group8_2022/README.md

 Finally, there is a folder 'final assignment' this folder includes all the model data that is required to run the model and the previously mentioned Jupyter scripts.

+There is also an important results folders 'FINAL_MORDM_data.gz'.
+This zip folder contains the results from the re-evaluation over 1000 scenarios.